armory/docs/content/en/scale-agent/concepts/dynamic-account-options.md

 ---
-title: Migrate Clouddriver accounts to the Agent
+title: Migrate Clouddriver Accounts to the Agent
 linkTitle: Dynamic accounts
 description: >
   Learn how to migrate account definitions from Clouddriver to the Armory Agent dynamically.